 Paige Elizabeth Anderson-Knott

-As for my more professional life, I just started my Master’s program in English.
-I’m not entirely sure what I want to do with my Master’s degree yet, but my main goal in obtaining my degree is strictly for the love of knowledge; a trait I hope will assist me in teaching my children as well.
+I’m in the Master’s program for English, I’m not entirely sure what I want to do with my Master’s degree yet, but my main goal in obtaining my degree is strictly for the love of knowledge; a trait I hope will assist me in teaching my children as well.
 I received my Bachelors from University of Michigan Flint and am so happy to have such a wonderful master’s program at the school I love.
 I have worked in the writing center since 2010.
 I absolutely love it and if I could do it forever I would be in heaven.

 My name is Kevin; I am a jack of all trades and a master of none.

 When you call on the phone I sense your tone,